Qwiery/Qwiery-Babble/docs/LanguageManual.md

 If you ask @Einstein the physics agent about water evaporation you get an answer from the [physics stack](http://physics.stackexchange.com):

 > [@Einstein Why can water evaportate?]()
-> The molecules on the surface have a random amount of kinetic energy E with a probability proportional to > > exp(−E/kT), i.e. the Boltzmann distribution.
-It follows that occasionally (albeit rarely) a molecule will > have a large enough kinetic energy E to break away from the surface and evaporate.
-> That's the kinetic explanation.
-From a thermodynamic point of view, evaporation increases the entropy of > > the universe.
-And so the second law of thermodynamics drives evaporation until the air is sufficiently > humid that equilibrium is achieved and the free energy is minimised.

 ---